How-To AI - Background How-To AI - Background

 The Prompt Frustration

-Do you know this?
+Do you know this feeling?
 You give the AI a task, look forward to the result – and get something that only vaguely resembles what you wanted.
-Too long, too short, wrong tone, wrong audience.

 The reason is simple: AI is not a mind reader.
-It's a tool – a very powerful one, but only as good as the instructions it receives.
+It is a tool – a very powerful one, but only as good as the instructions it receives.

 The 5-Ingredient Recipe

 Think of a prompt like a gourmet recipe.
-Missing one ingredient, and it doesn't taste right.
-These five elements transform you from AI beginner to Prompt Chef.
+Missing one ingredient, and it won't taste right.

 1